Pages

 Merry Christmas

-As we speed through this Holiday Season, we want to wish all our friends and loved ones a very Warm and Happy Christmas - and to always remember the reason for the season is -
+As we travel through this Holiday Season, we want to wish all our friends and loved ones a very Warm and Merry Christmas - and to always remember the reason for the season is -

 John 3:16 - 'For God so loved the world, that he gave his only begotten Son, that whoever believeth in him should not perish, but have everlasting life.'